arcus/education_modules/docs/list_of_modules.md

 title: Educational Modules
 ---

-If you are interested in joining a research cohort, **please do not open these modules**.
-Exposure to these materials will render you ineligible for participation in the study.
+We understand that waiting for a cohort and guided curriculum might be too long to wait, so you are welcome to explore these materials on your own.
+The benefits of waiting and participating in our research include receiving a customized curriculum of materials and the peership and support of a community of learners like you.
 To express interest in participating in research, please fill out the [DART interest form](https://redcap.chop.edu/surveys/?s=FPHWFNEA9KN3HERF) or go directly to our [research screening form](https://redcap.link/DART-survey).

 If you do access any of these modules, please fill out the module feedback survey at the end to let us know what you think.